ryanallen/words-of-my-perfect-teacher/README.md

 Before our [kalpa](#kalpa) arose, this cosmos of a billion universes was an immense ocean on whose surface appeared a thousand thousand-petalled lotuses.
 The [gods](#gods) of the Brahma-world, wondering how this could be, through clairvoyance understood it to signify that during this [kalpa](#kalpa) one thousand [Buddhas](#buddhas) would appear.
 "This will be a good [kalpa](#kalpa)," they said, and "Good" became its name.

-From the time when beings' lifespan was eighty thousand years and the Buddha Destoryer-of-Samsara appeared, and up to the time when beings will live incalculably long and the Buddha Infinite-Aspiration will come, one thousand [Buddhas](#buddha) will have taken their place in this world, on the [Vajra Seat](#vajra-seat) at the center of the Continent of Jambudvipa.
+From the time when beings' lifespan was eighty thousand years and the Buddha Destroyer-of-Samsara appeared, and up to the time when beings will live incalculably long and the Buddha Infinite-Aspiration will come, one thousand [Buddhas](#buddha) will have taken their place in this world, on the [Vajra Seat](#vajra-seat) at the center of the Continent of Jambudvipa.
 Each one of them will have attained perfect Buddhahood there and turned the [Wheel of Dharma](#wheel-of-dharma).
 Therefore our present [kalpa](#kalpa) is a [bright kalpa](#good-kalpa).

 It will be followed by sixty peripheral, bad kalpas, and after that, in the Kalpa of Vast Numbers, ten thousand Buddhas will appear.
 Then another ten thousand bad kalpas will ensue.
-In this alternation of bright and dark kalpas, should we happen to be born duirng a dark kalpa, we would never even hear that there was such a thing as the [Three Jewels](#three-jewels).
+In this alternation of bright and dark kalpas, should we happen to be born during a dark kalpa, we would never even hear that there was such a thing as the [Three Jewels](#three-jewels).

 Moreover, as the Great on of Oddiyana points out, the [Secret Mantra](#secret-mantrayana) [Vajrayana](#vajrayana) in particular is taught only rarely: